SCM integrations

 GitHub App installation

-The CloudBees platform requires that the integration to GitHub be made through the GitHub App registered by CloudBees.
+The CloudBees platform connects to GitHub through a GitHub App that is registered and managed by CloudBees.

 To integrate your GitHub repository: